vpsg-research/CAME-Grad/README.md

   <img src="figures/figure1.png" alt="The Double Dilemma in RRG multi-task optimization" width="90%">
 </p>

-- **The "Double Dilemma" in RRG multi-task optimization.** **(a)** In multi-task RRG, there is an intrinsic conflict between report generation and clinical constraints. **(b)** Under linear scalarization, this conflict simultaneously induces drift term deviation and diffusion term decay.
+- The ``Double Dilemma'' in RRG multi-task optimization and its resolution via CAME-Grad.
+**(a)** In multi-task RRG, there is an intrinsic conflict between report generation and clinical constraints.
+**(b)** Under linear scalarization, this conflict simultaneously induces drift term deviation and diffusion term decay.

-- **Resolution via CAME-Grad.** **(c)** CAME-Grad employs direction rectification to ensure geometric validity and energy injection to escape sharp minima.
+**(c)** CAME-Grad employs direction rectification to ensure geometric validity and energy injection to escape sharp minima.

 ## Getting Started